memberful/memberful-wp/readme.txt

 == Changelog ==

 = 1.6.0 =
+* Add cron job for ensuring member profiles are kept up to date.
 * Deprecate old helpers and shortcodes that reference "products", see our documentation [on functions](https://memberful.com/help/integrate/services/wordpress/wordpress-functions/) and [shortcodes](https://memberful.com/help/integrate/services/wordpress/wordpress-shortcodes/) for new versions.
 * Allow admins to protect posts and pages in bulk.
 This will replace existing access rules for the posts and pages.
 * Show admins a message if cURL extension is not installed.